Carole Lombard: Career beginnings and Fox contract (1921–1926)

-In March 1925, Fox awarded Lombard a leading role in the drama Marriage in Transit opposite Edmund Lowe.
-Her performance was received well, and a reviewer for Motion Picture News wrote that Lombard displayed "good poise and considerable charm."
-However, the studio heads were unconvinced that Lombard was leading-lady material, and her one-year contract was not renewed.
-Gehring has suggested that a facial scar resulting from an automobile accident was a factor in this decision, but the crash occurred nearly two years later on September 9, 1927.

-According to historian Olympia Kiriakou, on the night of the accident, Lombard was on a date with a man named Harry Cooper.
-As they were driving down Santa Monica Boulevard, Cooper crashed into another car; the windshield shattered and shards of glass cut "Lombard’s face from her nose and across her left cheek to her eye."
+In March 1925, Lombard landed a leading role in the drama Marriage in Transit with Edmund Lowe.
+A reviewer for Motion Picture News wrote that Lombard displayed "good poise and considerable charm".
+However, the studio heads were unconvinced that Lombard was leading-lady material, and her contract was not renewed.
+Wes D. Gehring, in his 2003 biography Carole Lombard: The Hoosier Tornado, has suggested a facial scar resulting from a car crash was a factor in this decision, but that incident occurred nearly two years later on September 9, 1927.
+According to historian Olympia Kiriakou, on the night of the crash, Lombard was on a date with a man named Harry Cooper.
+On Santa Monica Boulevard, Cooper hit another car; the windshield shattered and shards of glass cut "Lombard's face from her nose and across her left cheek to her eye."
 Lombard underwent reconstructive surgery and faced a long recovery period.
 For the remainder of her career, Lombard learned to hide the mark with makeup and careful lighting.
-At the time of the accident, Lombard was already under contract with Mack Sennett.
+At the time of the crash, Lombard was already under contract with Mack Sennett.
 In October 1927, Lombard and her mother Bess sued Cooper for $35,000 in damages, citing in the lawsuit that "where she formerly was able to earn a salary of $300 monthly as a Sennett girl, she is now unable to obtain employment of any kind."
 The lawsuit was settled out of court, and Lombard received $3,000.
-Although Lombard feared that the accident would end her career, Sennett pledged to help her recover.
-He afforded her "lucrative film roles and ample publicity," including the nickname "Carole of the Curves".
-Kiriakou explains, "the nickname simultaneously drew audiences’ focus away from her facial scars and worked harmoniously with the physicality and female sensuality that were emblematic of Lombard's performances" in Sennett's films.
+Although Lombard feared that the incident would end her career, Sennett pledged to help her recover.
+He afforded her "lucrative film roles and ample publicity", including the nickname "Carole of the Curves".
+Kiriakou explains, "the nickname simultaneously drew audiences' focus away from her facial scars and worked harmoniously with the physicality and female sensuality that were emblematic of Lombard's performances" in Sennett's films.